Plasnid/3200_samples/README.md

  - summarize the contents in a hand written tip sheet of 1 - 2 pages.
 Your tip sheet is not a group assignment!
 No sharing!
  - submit the tip sheet(photo or scan) through email to stuart.sackler@durhamcollege.ca by no later than December 30th, 2019
  - bring your tip sheep to a bonus test(January 6th at 10:30am room info to come...)
- - get up to 10%  bonus from your tip sheet and up to 10% for the test(must take test for the bonus for both the tip sheet and the test)
+ - get up to 20% for the test

  ## Not sure how to prepare a teacher approved cheat sheet?
  Check out this link!